Two Great Trends That Trend Great Together

 Surprisingly both games control fairly well and offer decent challenges.
 The SNES version gets the edge, though, in terms of depth, with deeper move sets and charge meters that allow for “Super Moves”.

 This title represents the video game equivalent of life coming full circle.
 The original developers of Street Fighter claimed to have been largely influenced by the popularity of the belt-scrolling beat em up Double Dragon when working on Street Fighter II.
-SFII would then go on to influence the arcade (and home console industry) so much that Double Dragon would evolve to mimic it instead.
-Unfortunately, though, Double Dragon V: The Shadow Falls would become known as a dark spot upon the Double Dragon legacy as a whole.
+SFII would then go on to influence the arcade (and home console industry) so much that Double Dragon would evolve to mimic it instead!

-These days The Shadow Falls serves as a reminder to a time when the one-on-one truly ruled the world and aside from some appeal to Double Dragon franchise (and console library) completionists, has largely fallen into obscurity.
+These days Double Dragon (The Movie The Game) serves as a reminder to a time when the one-on-one truly ruled the world and aside from some appeal to Double Dragon franchise (and Neo Geo library) completionists, has largely fallen into obscurity.

 Created by Syrox Developments and published by Sega, the second Saban teenage fighting team property got a one-on-one fighting game on Sega Genesis and Game Gear in November of 1995.